 Always grind whole-bean coffee yourself if you can!

 Grinding at home means you get fresh coffee grounds and the best possible taste.
 When you buy pre-ground coffee, more of the beans get exposed to oxygen and start to lose their flavor.

 So always buy the whole coffee beans if possible.

 Getting an entry-level grinder is really easy and relatively cheap.
 It’s the best way to level up your home brewing game!

-For the Moka pot, you will need a finer grind, so choose the fine grind option on your coffee grinder.
+You will need a finer grind for the Moka pot, so choose the fine grind option on your coffee grinder.

-If you must buy pre ground coffee, then look for the grinding options the roaster offers.
+If you must buy pre-ground coffee, look for the roaster’s grinding options.
 A lot of times, for espresso or dark roasts, the roaster will offer a percolator or Moka Pot-specific grind.

 Choose that option if it’s there.

 If not, going with a grind for the espresso machine is fine.
 Ideally, you’d go a touch coarser than an espresso grind.
 So say espresso grind is a 1/10, go for something like a 2 or 3/10.

 Always grind yourself, but if you can’t, get the fine coffee grind.
 Or choose the percolator grinding option if it’s offered.